rmartinez809/interactive-rating-component/README-template.md

 ## My process

 - Main div for rating component
+  - Note the gradation on the body of the card
 - Align elements in card
 - Add hover states
 - onClick() function to transition to 'thank you' state